elvanalandi/CTF-Writeups/hackthebox/sherlock/meerkat/README.md

 >Question: **How many combinations of usernames and passwords were used in the credential stuffing attack?**
 <details><summary>Answer: </summary>56</details>

 Then, I followed the HTTP stream of the last POST request to identify which credential successfully logged in.
+The **204** response code indicates that the login was successful.

 ![Success](images/success.png)